 Speaking of fields...the reno of the current OCHS field continues (as of early April).
-It's now finished; at least, they're having track meets there now.
+It's now finished; at least, and hosted track meets there before the season ended.
 And, BTW, Franklin plans to start work on a reno after the 2021 season.
 Photo by Bundy Fulmer

 ABOUT THIS SITE

 venangoFooTBALL.COM covers the Grid Doings of Oil City and Franklin High Schools in Venango County, Pa.
 It also includes the football histories of the two schools along with that of venango catholic (nee Christian), which dropped the sport in the 1990s.